cr4z4x/proactively-front/README.md

 All design specifications, including layout, colors, animations, and responsiveness, are defined in the Figma file provided.

 - **Figma Link**: [Figma Design File](#)\
-  _Replace the placeholder with the actual design link._

 ## Project Structure